 Yes, that's right.
 My suggestion is that, like the Spice Girls foretold, 2 Become 1.
 They're already the same thing, so let's make them the actual same thing.

+Picture it.
 Sicily.
 1922.
 The Peach Pit.
 2020.
 BH90210 returns for Season 2.
 Everyone is expecting more hijinks and dare I say the occasional shenanigan.
 No one is expecting Freddy Krueger.
 And that's when he shows up.

 Summoned by Tiffani Thiessen, whose Valerie was a stellar addition to the original program but who is rumored to have a long-standing feud with creators and stars Tori Spelling and Jennie Garth, Freddy Krueger arrives on set of the new 90210 reboot, haunting the dreams of the cast.
 Brian Austin Green wakes up being smothered by his puffy jackets from his ill-fated rap career.
 Tori Spelling's nightmares find her dodging paper cuts while running through Candy Spelling's infamous giftwrap room.
 Ian Ziering dreams there was no Sharknado. *gasps, clutches chest* Wow, that one was too scary even for me.

 Shannen Doherty is fine.
 Freddy leaves her alone.
 She's been through enough.

 Over the season, Freddy terrorizes everyone, but then guess what?
 Like Kelly did for Dylan, Jennie Garth sees through his bad-boy demeanor ("bad boy" here admittedly means child murder ghost — look, we'll figure it out in the writer's room, I don't have all the answers just yet) and they develop a will-they-won't-they-will-he-sleepkill-her rapport that builds until finally — ready your tissues — she invades his dreams and they share their first kiss.
 It probably looks like this: